kea-dev/lamj/README.md

 ### To run a mysql server

-You simply just ditch the last line - the container will then default run the `lamj.init.sh` script - and start the database service and set the root paasword.
+You simply just ditch the last line - the container will then default run the `lamj.init.sh` script - and start the database service and set the root password.

 Note: If you don't specify a password it will default to "root".